-Coba is the archaeological site with the highest temple in the Yucatan Peninsula and has the oldest network of stone causeways in the Maya world.
+Coba is the archaeological site with the highest temple on the Yucatan Peninsula and has the oldest network of stone causeways in the Maya world.

 It also contains stone stelae with inscriptions about important events of this ancient city.